SagarTrimukhe/simple-iot-project/README.md

 }
 ```

+3. Create an IAM user.
+    username: av-edge-server-management-user
+    Policy: greengrass-access-policy

+    Create Access key, secret key for the user and export them as environment variables in the VM.

+### VM Setup
+Install python and AWS CLI tool.
+Export the AWS ACCESS KEY and SECRET KEY that was created in earlier steps.

+### AWS Greengrass setup
+Go to AWS IOT Service: https://us-east-1.console.aws.amazon.com/iot/home?region=us-east-1#/home

+Go to core devices section which is under Manage -> GreenGrass Devices

-4. Add a new core device in AWS IoT Core.
+1. Add a new core device in AWS IoT Core.
-    Follow the instrcution
-    Core-device-name: AV_Edge_Server
+    Core-device-name: AV_Edge_Server.
     Create a new group or reuse existing group.

+    Follow the instrcutions mentioned in the wizard.

+Once this step is completed, you should see a new core device in the AWS.

+add image here

-A new IAM policy will be created once the greengrass is installed on the VM
+A new IAM policy also will be created once the greengrass is installed on the VM
-Make sure to update that policy by giving access to s3 bucket creted.
-Read access
+Make sure to update that policy by giving access to s3 bucket (autonomous-vehicle-iot-proj-bucket) that was created.

 5. Create new component:
-    The receipe can be found at this location.
+    The receipe JSON can be found at this location.

 5. Create new Deployment:
     name: AV_Edge_Server_Deployment